-- Student has to secure minimum 35% (24 marks) in a particular theory subject to pass that subject in the end semester examination. - Student has to secure minimum 40% marks in a particular practical / sessional subject to pass that subject (practical / sessional) in the end semester examination. - Must have secured minimum 40% marks (Marks of Internal Assessment + Marks of End Semester Examination) for each theory subject. - Must have secured minimum 50% marks (Marks of Internal Assessment + Marks of End Semester Examination) for each project/practical/sessional subject. - Must have scored minimum SGPA of 5.0 in the semester.
-If a student has cleared all the Theory and Practical/Sessional subjects of one or and both semesters of a year, but has failed to secure SGPA of 5.0 in the semester or and semesters of a year then he/she will be allowed to reappear in the supplementary Examination in those subjects in which the student's Grade Points less than 5.
-If the student fails to secure SGPA of 5.0 even in the supplementary examination, he/she will not be promoted to the odd semester of the next higher year, and such student shall be treated as an ex-student.
-Other condition of promotion of the ex-student will be applicable as per Clause 11. - If a student has passed a semester examination in all the subjects as per clause 10.7.4 (a e), he/she shall not be permitted to reappear in that examination for improvement in grades/division.
+- a) Student has to secure minimum 35% (24 marks) in a particular theory subject to pass that subject in the end semester examination. - b) Student has to secure minimum 40% marks in a particular practical / sessional subject to pass that subject (practical / sessional) in the end semester examination. - c) Must have secured minimum 40% marks (Marks of Internal Assessment + Marks of End Semester Examination) for each theory subject. - d) Must have secured minimum 50% marks (Marks of Internal Assessment + Marks of End Semester Examination) for each project/practical/sessional subject. - e) Must have scored minimum SGPA of 5.0 in the semester.
+If a student has cleared all the failed to secure SGPA of 5.0 in the semester or and semesters of a year then he/she will be allowed to re-appear in the supplementary Examination in those subjects in which the student's Grade Points less than 5.
+If the student fails to secure SGPA of 5.0 even in the supplementary examination, he/she will not be promoted to the odd semester of the next higher year, and such student shall be treated as an exstudent.
+Other condition of

+- f) promotion of the ex-student will be applicable as per Clause 11. - g) (f) If a student has passed a semester examination in all the subjects as per clause 10.7.4 (ae), he/she shall not be permitted to reappear in that examination for improvement in - h) grades/division.